kogakure/website-gatsby-stefanimhoff.de/content/posts/2014/gulp-tutorial-9-linting-scss-and-javascript/index.md

 ---
 published: true
-title: Introduction to Gulp.js 09
+title: "Introduction to Gulp.js 09: Syntax-Check of SCSS and JavaScript"
 author: Stefan Imhoff
 date: 2014-10-26T08:10:00+02:00
 description: "The ultimative tutorial and guide for Gulp.js: How to check the syntax of SCSS and JavaScript files."